emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 This section defines the Galois Counter Mode with Strong Secure Tags (GCM-SST) AEAD algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a 128-bit block cipher.

 GCM-SST adheres to an AEAD interface {{RFC5116}} and the encryption function takes four variable-length octet string parameters.
 A secret key K, a nonce N, the associated data A, and a plaintext P. The keystream generator is instantiated with K and N. The keystream MAY depend on P and A. The minimum and maximum lengths of all parameters depend on the keystream generator.
-The keystream generator produces a keystream Z consisting of 128-bit chunks where the first three chunks Z[0], Z[1], and Z[2] are used as the three subkeys H, Q, and M. The following keystream chunks Z[3], Z[4], ..., Z[n + 2] are used to encrypt the plaintext.
+The keystream generator produces a keystream Z consisting of 128-bit chunks where the first three chunks Z[0], Z[1], and Z[2] are used as the three subkeys H, H<sub>2</sub>, and M. The following keystream chunks Z[3], Z[4], ..., Z[n + 2] are used to encrypt the plaintext.
 Instead of GHASH {{GCM}}, GCM-SST makes use of the POLYVAL function from AES-GCM-SIV {{RFC8452}}, which results in more efficient software implementations on little-endian architectures.
 GHASH and POLYVAL can be defined in terms of one another {{RFC8452}}.
-The subkeys H and Q are field elements used in POLYVAL while the subkey M is used for the final masking of the tag.
+The subkeys H and H<sub>2</sub> are field elements used in POLYVAL while the subkey M is used for the final masking of the tag.
 Both encryption and decryption are only defined on inputs that are a whole number of octets.
 Figures illustrating the GCM-SST encryption and decryption functions can be found in {{SST1}}, {{SST2}}, and {{Inoue}}.

 For every computational procedure that is specified in this document, a conforming implementation MAY replace the given set of steps with any mathematically equivalent set of steps.
 In other words, different procedures that produce the correct output for every input are permitted.